Boundary regularity of uniformly rotating vortex patches and an unstable elliptic free boundary problem: Introduction

+We note that the vortical domains may have a complex topology.
+When the domain $D$ is not simply-connected, it is sufficient to slightly modify the equation \eqref{E:VP} to \be \ee in which each closed curve $\Gamma_j$ is a connected component of $\p D$ and $c_j$ is a constant, $1 \leq j \leq n$, where $n$ is the number of connected-components of $\partial D$.
+Clearly the annular patches

-with the angular velocity $0< \Omega = \frac{ab}{(a+b)^2} \leq \frac{1}{4}$.
-Besides these explicit solutions, lots of uniformly rotating vortex patches were obtained by local bifurcational argument \cite{Burbea1982,Hmidi2013,Hmidi2016a,Hoz2016a,Hmidi2016}.
-Note that these vortex patches are close to circular/annular/ellipse vortex patch in the sense of boundary perturbation hence the boundary was $C^\infty$ \cite{Hmidi2013} and even real-analytic \cite{Castro2016}.
-Beyond these local steady solutions, in \cite{HMW2020}, Hassainia, Masmoudi and Wheeler obtained the global continuation of the $m$-fold local bifurcation curve $\mathscr{S}_m$ emanating from the Rankine vortex for $m \geq 3$.
-In particular, they proved that the global branches would end in the following alternatives: \begin{enumerate} \item a smooth patch which the boundary is overhanging in the polar coordinate, \item or a singular vortex patch where the boundary is not $C^1$.
-It is referred to the limiting $V$-states. \end{enumerate} Based on the numerical results exhibted in \cite{Wu1984} and analytical formal computation given in \cite{Overman1986}, they conjectured that: \\
+are trivial solutions of \eqref{E:VP-M} holding for any $\Omega \in \BFR$ and {$b \in (0,1)$}.
+Beyond these explicit solutions, lots of uniformly rotating vortex patches are obtained via the local bifurcation approach \cite{Burbea1982, Hmidi2013,Hmidi2016a, Hoz2016a, Hmidi2016,Castro2016}.
+All of these solutions are sufficiently close to the explicit solutions, such as the circular/annular/{elliptic} vortex patches, in the sense of boundary perturbation.

+Furthermore, Hassainia, Masmoudi, and Wheeler \cite{HMW2020} studied the global continuation of the $m$-fold local bifurcation curve $\mathscr{S}_m$ {parameterized by $s \in \BFR$}, emanating from the Rankine vortex for $m \geq 3$.
+They show that the end of bifurcation curves has the following alternatives: \begin{enumerate} \item Smooth vortex patch with overhanging profiles, i.e., the boundary can not be parameterized as a graph in the polar coordinates. \item Limiting $V$-states, i.e., singular vortex patch where the boundary is parameterized as a non-$C^1$ graph in the polar coordinates. \end{enumerate} Together with the numerical observations given in \cite{Wu1984,Overman1986}, they made the following conjecture.\\